TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (1) Custodial care facility as used in this regulation includes: Any facility which provides care and services on a continuing basis, for two or more in-house residents, not related to the operator, and which maintains custody of the residents' drugs.

-(2) Any facility which meets the requirements outlined in Paragraph (1) of Subsection D of 16.19.4.11 NMAC shall be licensed by the board of pharmacy, engage a consultant pharmacist, whose duties and responsibilities are indicated in 16.19.4 and 16.19.11 NMAC.
+(2) Any facility which meets the requirements outlined in Paragraph (1) of Subsection D of 16.19.4.11 NMAC shall be licensed by the board, engage a consultant pharmacist, whose duties and responsibilities are indicated in 16.19.4 and 16.19.11 NMAC.

-(3) Procurement of drugs or medications for residents will be on the prescription order of a licensed physician - written or by oral communication, which order shall be reduced to writing by the pharmacist as required by law.
-Refills shall be as authorized by the physician.
-When refill authorization is indicated on the original prescription, a refill for a resident may be requested by the administrator of the licensed facility or his designee by telephone to the consultant pharmacist, or the providing pharmacy.
+(3) Procurement of drugs or medications for residents will be on the prescription order of a licensed practitioner.
+Refills shall be as authorized by the practitioner.
+When refill authorization is indicated on the original prescription, a refill for a resident may be requested by the administrator of the licensed facility or his designee to the providing pharmacy.

 (4) The administrator or a designated employee of the facility will sign a receipt for prescription drugs upon delivery.